kaalam/document.source/jazz_reference/index.md

 Thank you for your interest in Jazz, this is the place to start.

+{% include important.html content="Jazz is still under development to produce the first Minimum Viable Product (MVP), so don't expect this reference to be very stable.
+Things are changing and this manual **is the place** to keep materials that are \"following the movement\"." %}

 ## Basic Questions on Jazz

 * [What is the vision?
 What does Jazz want to become?](basics_jazz_vision.html)